 Braces are all about creating a beautiful smile that lasts a lifetime!
 Here at George Family Orthodontics, we want your time in braces to be as easy and efficient as possible.
-Taking good care of your braces is the most important way to ensure that efficiency, as broken wires and brackets can add time to your treatment.
+Taking good care of your braces, is the most important way to ensure that your treatment is effective and stays on time.

-Drs.
-Debra and Raymond George, along with our friendly and caring staff, will make you feel welcome and at home every time you visit our South Attleboro, Seekonk, or Vineyard Haven offices.
+Dr. Debbie and Dr. Kelsey, along with our friendly and caring staff, will make you feel welcome every time you visit our South Attleboro, Seekonk, or Vineyard Haven offices.
 Any and all questions will always be answered promptly and you’ll be informed of your progress every step of the way.

 Below, we’ve put together some tips on how to best live—and enjoy—your life with braces.